mtjhax/clearinghouse-adapter/README.md

 `super` at the beginning of your own `initialize` method so that the inherited initializer is run first.

-All ImportProcessor instances must impliment **two** public methods:
+All ImportProcessor instances must implement **two** public methods:
 `process` and `finalize`, You can add as many supporting methods or modules as necessary, but only those two methods will be called by the adapter.